ericTrautsch/ericTrautsch/README.md

 hi, i'm ericTrautsch.

-I'm interested in AI, particularly using machine learning and optimization in manufacturing and intelligence domains.
-Fan of disc golf and long-hikes.
+I'm interested in AI/ML, particularly how to make use of ML and AI practically and at scale in production.
+Fan of mountain biking and fall weather.

 <!---